coreos/tectonic-docs/Documentation/install/vmware/vmware-terraform.md

 $ terraform apply ../../platforms/vmware
 ```

 Wait for `terraform apply` to complete all tasks.
 The Tectonic cluster should be ready upon completion of the `apply` command.
-If any issues arise see the [troubleshooting][troubleshooting] guide.
+See the [troubleshooting][troubleshooting] guide if problems occur.

 ## Access the cluster